menu icon

 • This pattern is made in rows.

-• Row 6 and onwards: Follow the instructions from rows 4 and 5 for the rest of the project until you reach desired length.
+• Row 4 and onwards: Repeat row 2 and 3 for the rest of the project.

 • And now you know how to make the crochet block stitch.